Miguel Rojas Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.40 team ERA ranks 20th among all league pitching staffs.
+- The Phillies have a 4.47 team ERA that ranks 21st among all league pitching staffs.

-- The Phillies give up the ninth-fewest home runs in baseball (65 total, one per game).
+- Phillies pitchers combine to surrender 67 home runs (one per game), the ninth-fewest in baseball.

-- The Phillies are sending Nola (5-4) to the mound to make his 14th start of the season.
-He is 5-4 with a 4.30 ERA and 77 strikeouts through 81 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.